United States invasion of Grenada: Other

 25 October is a national holiday in Grenada, called Thanksgiving Day, to commemorate the invasion.
 St. George's University (SGU) built a monument on its True Blue campus to honor the American servicemen killed during the invasion, and marks the day with an annual memorial ceremony.

+After the Grenada invasion, Cuba became increasingly concerned the U.S. might also invade socialist Nicaragua where Cuba had supplied primary school teachers to help the country establish rural schools.
+As a consequence of the invasion, Cuba removed its female primary school teachers from Nicaragua.

 On 29 May 2009, the Grenadian government changed the name of Point Salines International Airport to Maurice Bishop International Airport.
+Hundreds of Grenadians turned out for the occasion to honor Bishop's memory.
+Prime Minister Tillman Thomas gave the keynote speech and referred to the airport renaming as an act of the Grenadian people coming home to themselves.
+He also hoped it would bring closure to a chapter of denial in Grenada's history.

 Order of battle

 Vice Admiral Joseph Metcalf, III, COMSECONDFLT, became Commander of Joint Task Force 120 (CJTF 120) and commanded units from the Air Force, Army, Navy, Marine Corps, and Coast Guard from the MARG flagship USS Guam.
 Rear Admiral Richard C. Berry (COMCRUDESGRU Eight) (Commander Task Group 20) supported the task force on the aircraft carrier USS Independence.
 Commanding Officer USS Guam (Task Force 124) was assigned the mission of seizing Pearls Airport and the port of Grenville, and of neutralizing any opposing forces in the area.
 Simultaneously, Army Rangers in Task Force 123 would secure points at the southern end of the island, including the airfield under construction near Point Salines.
 The 82d Airborne Division (Task Force 121) were designated to follow and assume the security at Point Salines once it was seized by Task Force 123.
 Task Group 20.5, a carrier battle group built around USS Independence, and Air Force elements would support the ground forces.